LineageOS/lineage_wiki/_includes/templates/device_install.md

 {% include alerts/warning.html content="If you want the Google Apps add-on on your device, you must follow this step **before** booting into LineageOS for the first time!" %}

 {%- if device.is_ab_device and device.uses_twrp %}
-1. Even though you are already in recovery, run `adb reboot sideload`, then `adb sideload filename.zip` for all desired packages in sequence.
+1. Even though you are already in recovery, run `adb -d reboot sideload`, then `adb -d sideload filename.zip` for all desired packages in sequence.
 {%- elsif device.is_ab_device %}
 1. Even though you are already in recovery, click `Advanced`, then `Reboot to Recovery`
-2. When your device reboots, click `Apply Update`, then `Apply from ADB`, then `adb sideload filename.zip` for all desired packages in sequence.
+2. When your device reboots, click `Apply Update`, then `Apply from ADB`, then `adb -d sideload filename.zip` for all desired packages in sequence.
 {%- else %}
 1. Repeat the sideload steps above for all desired packages in sequence.
 {%- endif %}